pratikgchaudhari/blog-content/javascripts-deja-vu-repeating-javas-finalization-mistake/javascripts-deja-vu-repeating-javas-finalization-mistake.md

 3. Explicitly calling the `gc()` method on the `global` object.

 In Google Chrome, you need to click the `Collect Garbage` icon in the Performance tab to see your code's effects.

+It's like the Grim Reaper of garbage collection asking for any final wishes before reclaiming memory, but then ignoring those wishes altogether.

 Perhaps there’s a scenario where `FinalizationRegistry` shines, but so far, I haven’t found one.